 Some environmental engineers may offer consultancy services to companies that are looking to make amendments to existing products.
 You could be altering anything from food packaging to the blades of a wind turbine.

-So if you’ve got the technical know-how, a vast amount of engineering expertise under your belt and you wish to put these skills to good use, why not consider a career in environmental engineering?
+If you’re still interested, have a look at the graduate environmental engineering roles we’ve got listed.
+After all, if you’ve got the technical know-how, a vast amount of engineering expertise under your belt and you wish to put these skills to good use, why not consider a career in environmental engineering?
 You really would be saving the planet!